 Now let’s look at the penalties.
 The Patient Protection and Affordable Care Act (ACA), known colloquially as “Obamacare,” brought in new measures to control costs and improve patient outcomes.
 There are two programs that intersect with patient safety:

 The Hospital Readmissions Reduction Program: Hospitals are penalized for patients who have to be readmitted within 30 days of receiving treatment for certain conditions.
 This program hopes to ensure that patients receive the proper care and education before discharge.
-The penalty is up to 3% of total reimbursement, with only 38 hospitals nationwide receiving the maximum penalty.
+The penalty is up to 3% of total reimbursement.

 The Hospital-Acquired Condition (HAC) Reduction Program: Data on hospital-acquired conditions is collected by Medicare and each hospital receives a score based on their performance.
 These measures include preventable conditions that are related exclusively to being in a hospital, not the underlying condition.
 This includes bed sores, medical errors, and infection.
-In FY2015, hospitals in the lowest quartile (lowest 25%) will receive 1% less in their Medicare reimbursement.
-In FY2016, hospitals with scores greater than 6.7500 (greater means they did worse) will have a payment reduction.
+Hospitals in the lowest quartile (lowest 25%) will receive 1% less in their Medicare reimbursement.

 Exempt from both these programs are children's hospitals, veteran's hospitals, and "critical access" hospitals (hospitals which are the sole medical providers in one geographic area).

 Why are these penalties necessary?
 The thought behind these penalties is as follows: First, to hold hospitals accountable for patient safety and quality service.
 So much of preventable patient harm could be eliminated with improved human processes, including clear protocols, training, monitoring, and communication.
 Second, the very real financial burden of preventable patient harm affects not only the patient’s bottom line, but also Medicare’s.
-Subsidized health insurance for 55 million people accounts for 14% of the entire federal budget, or $505 Billion.
+In 2018, subsidized health insurance for 60 million people accounted for 15% of the entire federal budget, or $731 Billion.
 It makes sense for Medicare to try to lower costs by making sure hospitals are doing their utmost to prevent unnecessary (and often costly) treatments for conditions they themselves cause (bed sores, infections from catheters, etc.).
 And remember, individuals on Medicare are paying for half their medical bills, so eliminating costly complications benefits them financially as well.